 - If your target lived near the state border, check out neighboring state newspapers.
 For example, if they lived in Council Bluffs, Iowa, check out the Omaha, Nebraska papers.
 Or if they lived in Camden, New Jersey, try the Philadelphia newspapers.

 - Unique human interest articles were copied all over the country and world.
 One of my ancestors was given Geronimo’s knife in the 1880’s in California and the article was published in papers in Pennsylvania, Virginia, Indiana and London, England as a human interest story.

-- Don't just search for articles for the dates that the ancestor was alive.
+- Don’t just search for articles for the dates that the ancestor was alive.
 Often, newspapers had a column that featured stories from 10 years ago, 25 years ago, etc. and your ancestor might be mentioned in that column.
-Furthermore, if your ancestor was well known in the community, he might be referred to in an article a few years after his death.
+Furthermore, if your ancestor was well known in the community, he or she might be referred to in an article a few years after their death.
 This is tricky if your ancestor has a common name and date ranges are important to narrowing the number of search results.

 - When searching for obituaries, include a couple of weeks after the death of the ancestor.
 Many times the obituary publication was delayed, but more importantly, some obituaries were changed after their original publication because of errors, modifications, or additions.
-So don't just stop searching after you have found the first one.
-Furthermore, try searching a few days before the ancestors' death.
+So don’t just stop searching after you have found the first one.
+Furthermore, try searching a few days or weeks before the ancestors’ death.
 They might have been in an accident, or were ill for some time and that information may have warranted an article in the newspaper.

 - Regarding obituaries, don’t just limit your search to the location of the ancestors death.
 Many times the obituary is copied (and possibly altered) in newspapers in the area where your ancestor had lived previously.
 I have several examples of this in my family.